1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 180° meridian largely forms the IDL.

-80. A globe shows accurate representation of:
+80. A globe shows accurate representation of_____________.

 A) Area